 Forwarding

+When a receiver CSE is not the Hosting CSE, i.e. the CSE-ID of the receiver CSE is different from the CSE-ID in the To parameter, the receiver CSE shall attempt to forward the message.
+The Receiver CSE checks each of its <remoteCSE> resources to find whether the CSE-ID in the To parameter of the message matches the CSE-ID attribute of the <remoteCSE>.
+If a match is found, the CSE shall retarget the request to the pointOfAccess of the matching <remoteCSE> resource.
 If the Request Expiration Timestamp, Result Expiration Timestamp or Operation Execution Time is set in the request, the receiver CSE should forward the request before the earliest of the times.
 If the any of the timestamps are in the past, it shall reject the request with a "REQUEST_TIMEOUT" Response Status Code parameter value and not forward the request.

+A receiver CSE shall remove the Release Version Indicator from the request or response before retargeting a primitive to a Release 1 entity.
 Acting as an originator the CSE shall perform the following procedures:

 "Send a Request to the receiver CSE".
 Please refer to clause 7.3.1.2 for details.